whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-25-Glossybox-Tony-Awards-Subscription-Box-June-2016-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** Honestly, this was one of my least favorite boxes from them.
 It's supposed to be a collaboration box with Broadway's Tony Awards, which should mean glamour and luxury or prestige, but nothing in this box represented that at all.
 How disappointing.
-The only thing that comes close is the actual box, and that's kind of sad to say, I'll probably be using 2 out of the 7 items in this box, and those 2 items certainly cost less than the subscription price.
+The only thing that comes close is the actual box, and that's kind of sad to say.
+I'll probably be using 2 out of the 7 items in this box, and those 2 items certainly cost less than the subscription price.
 So sad and such a bummer, was really hoping that they would do great with this curation.
 Oh well, it's back to unsubscribing again until they come up with a spoiler that will peek my interest.

 Not a subscriber?
 You can [visit their website or subscribe here](https://www.glossybox.com/referal?CI=MTMzODY3) to start receiving monthly pink boxes!</p>